boazbk/tcs/lec_03a_computing_every_function.md

 ::: {.remark title="Counting lines" #countinglines}
 While we can use syntactic sugar to _present_ NAND-CIRC programs in more readable ways, we did not change the definition of the language itself.
-Therefore, whenever we say that some function $f$ has an $s$-line NAND-CIRC program we mean a standard "sugar free" NAND-CIRC program, where all syntactic sugar has been expanded out.
+Therefore, whenever we say that some function $f$ has an $s$-line NAND-CIRC program we mean a standard "sugar-free" NAND-CIRC program, where all syntactic sugar has been expanded out.
 For example, the program of [majcircnand](){.ref} is a $12$-line program for computing the $MAJ$ function, even though it can be written in fewer lines using NAND-CIRC-PROC.
 :::